ita9naiwa/ita9naiwa.github.io/_posts/2020/2020-10-26-on-cogswell-reg.md

 For logics, the converse of "if A then B" does not usually hold if "if A then B" holds.
 However, in the probability world, we can say that P(A \vert B) is high, then P(B \vert A) will be high too.

 So, at least we can regularize the distances of embeddings towards $ D $.
-Then, we'll have more chance to get those embeddings less correlated and identically distributed.
+Then, we'll have more chances to get those embeddings less correlated and identically distributed.
 This can be done by minimizing below.
 $$
     \vert \vert D - \text{distance}(v_1, v_2) \vert \vert_2^2
 $$ However, distance involves square root calcuation that makes calculating gradient descent clumsy, thus instead I used